 Beautiful Signs for a Better Planet

-Are you about to order new ADA signs for your offices and want to make sure they are mounted at the correct height?
+Are you about to order new ADA signs for your business and want to make sure they are mounted at the correct height?
 We understand ADA sign height and mounting requirements can be confusing.
-Below are answers to commonly asked questions.
-For complete details please see our ADA Sign Requirements Guide, which details every federal ADA sign height and ADA sign mounting requirement, exception and allowance.
-You can also check out the ADA Standards for Accessible Design for requirements about sign height as well as all other features.
+This article answers common questions we’ve encountered in our 12+ years in the signage industry.

 Tactile characters on signs shall be located 48 inches (1220 mm) minimum above the finish floor or ground surface, measured from the baseline of the lowest tactile character and 60 inches (1525 mm) maximum above the finish floor or ground surface, measured from the baseline of the highest tactile character.

-A key portion of section 703.4.2 Location explains the two location components that apply to most ADA signs.
+A key portion of section 703.4.2 Location explains the two location components that apply to most ADA signs:

 Where a tactile sign is provided at a door, the sign shall be located alongside the door at the latch side.
 Signs containing tactile characters shall be located so that a clear floor space of 18 inches (455 mm) minimum by 18 inches (455 mm) minimum, centered on the tactile characters, is provided beyond the arc of any door swing between the closed position and 45 degree open position.

 In exceptional cases, yes, a sign may be centered on door instead of a wall.
-Section 703.4.2 permits ADA sign mounting on the push side of a door.
+Section 703.4.2 explains when an ADA sign may be mounted on the push side of a door.
 All three of the criteria below must be met in order for door mount ADA sign to be compliant:

 Note the ADA sign height stays the same as wall mounted signs.